OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 The **Octopus CLI Installer** task downloads and installs the Octopus CLI, making it available to other tasks in a build pipeline definition.
 It can be added to a definition through the Classic editor of Azure Pipelines or through the YAML pipeline editor.

-Currently, the Octopus extension ships two versions of the **Octopus CLI Installer** task; version 4 is provided for backwards-compatibility with older pipeline definitions while version 5 is recommended because it provides additional features.
+Currently, the Octopus extension ships two versions of the **Octopus CLI Installer** task; version 4 is provided for backward compatibility with older pipeline definitions while version 5 is recommended because it offers additional features.

 ### Octopus CLI Installer v4